kapilsharma432001/Machine-Learning-Tool/README.md

 It asks user to upload data and if user has uploaded the data in two parts then it will merge the uploaded files in one file.
-After uploading is done it will preprocess the data and user can apply different machine learning algorithms related to Regression , Classification, Clustering etc. on uplaoded data.
+After uploading is done it will preprocess the data and user can apply different machine learning algorithms related to Regression , Classification, Clustering etc. on uploaded data.

 # Screenshots